aayushbudania/mcts_Chess/README.md

 ## Approach:-

-MCTS a probabilistic and heuristic driven search algorithm that combines the classic tree search implementations alongside machine learning principles of reinforcement learning.
+MCTS is a probabilistic and heuristic driven search algorithm that combines the classic tree search implementations alongside machine learning principles of reinforcement learning.

 It consists of four stages : selection -> Expansion -> Roll Out -> Backpropagation